Good Books for Teens

 The Hobbit and the Lord of the Rings by J.R.R.
 Tolkien

 Epic fantasy stories weave together a world of magical creatures where evil is threatening the land.
 The writing is complex, detailed, and intense.

 A fast-paced action book that takes place in D.C. with all the political movers and shakers.
 The overarching themes of friendship, forgiveness, and redemption plus lots of action make this a thrilling adventure story.

 This story is unbelievably good.
 I think it would help a LOT of girls to read Xiomara’s story because it will make them think about what it means to be a woman, a poet, a teenager becoming an adult, a mixed-raced individual, a faithful believer… Xiomara’s sick of boys and her parents focusing their attention on her curves.
 She’s sick of the church rules.
 She’s just frustrated.
 And she expresses this frustration not to her family or friends but in verse.

 Shadow Hero by Gene Luen Yang & Sonny Lieu

 GRAPHIC NOVEL / ADVENTURE

 This is the superhero story about the origins of the Green Turtle, a 1940’s masked Asian-American man.
 I loved everything about this man who is a reluctant vigilante!
-His overbearing mother pushes him to become a hero and is disappointed in him, thinks him a failure.
+His overbearing mother pushes him to become a hero and is disappointed in him, thinking him a failure.
 There’s a cool element of Chinese mythology (the turtle spirit) that comes into play, affecting Hank, who steps up to fight the Chinatown gangs, a hero at last.

 Solo by Kwame Alexander and Mary Rand Hess